 Areas of Expertise: Kritik Debate, Policy Debate, Ethos

 Sean Fahey debated for Benjamin Franklin High School in New Orleans, Louisiana as an independent LD debater.
 He qualified to the TOC twice and was an NCFL national finalist.
 He now primarily studies English at Tulane University and is an LD coach at the Brentwood School.
 His students have reached late elims of large bid tournaments such as Berkeley, Bronx, and Harvard-Westlake, as well as semi-finals of the Tournament of Champions and finals of the NSDA tournament.
-He also works avidly with education theory and non-profit organizations to make debate pedagogy more accessible.
+Sean has a long working history with major LD debate camps and this will be his third year teaching at VBI.

-Areas of Expertise: Policy Arguments, Kritik Debate, Philosophy Debate
+Areas of Expertise: Theory Debate, Kritik Debate, Philosophy Debate, Traditional Debate

 Andrew Garber debated LD for four years at the Cambridge Rindge and Latin School in Massachusetts, where he was the co-captain of the team for two years.
 He qualified to the TOC his junior and senior years, winning the Penn RR and reaching finals of Yale.
 As co-captain, he helped grow the CRLS debate team and has experience teaching younger debaters.
 Outside of debate, Andrew enjoys eating and running.
 Andrew attended VBI thrice as a student and is excited to work as an instructor this summer!